AnushaV-2002/Change_Background_Color_Project/README.md

 # Change_Background_Color_Project
- I built this project with DOM Manipulation method using HTML, CSS, Javacript
+ I built this project with DOM Manipulation method using HTML, CSS, Javascript
  <ul>
  <li><p>HTML - I used HTML to give structure to the webpage</p></li>
  <li><p>CSS - I used CSS to style the HTML Elements in the webpage</p></li>